ormiret/software_stories/volunteer_system_user_stories.md

         + End time
         + Minimum number needed
         + Maximum number needed
+        + Any restrictions on rest-breaks between their next shifts
+        + Information on when and where to meet to start the shift (and whom to look for?)
     - By:
         + Manually entering details
         + Importing details from